Worksafe Legal Fellow (Oakland, CA)

 In addition to advocacy and policy work, we support legal aid and worker rights organizations whose clients encounter workplace health or safety issues, workplace injuries, or retaliation for reporting unsafe work.
 We provide legal training, technical assistance, and advocacy support to legal aid programs who serve low-wage and immigrant workers, improving access to justice for the state’s most vulnerable workers.

-- Legal Services: The attorney will be expected to provide legal support services (trainings, technical assistance, or impact litigation) to the WWRC, qualified legal aid organizations (QLSPs), and a diverse group of stakeholders (workers, worker leaders, unions, legal aid attorneys, community centers, faith based advocates, etc.).
+- Legal Services: The attorney will be expected to provide legal support services (trainings, technical assistance, or impact litigation) to qualified legal aid organizations (QLSPs) and a diverse group of stakeholders (workers, worker leaders, unions, legal aid attorneys, community centers, faith-based advocates, etc.).

-- Coalition Building: The attorney will facilitate and lead efforts in the coalition affiliated with the Project, including supporting worker organizing efforts of WWRC and other coalition partners.
+- Coalition Building: The attorney will facilitate and lead efforts in coalition building with worker centers and other legal aid organizations committed to advocating for legal access for low-income and immigrant workers.

 - Resource Development: The attorney will develop written and multimedia resources, including practice guides and training materials, where needed.

-- Policy Advocacy: The attorney will engage in regulatory and legislative policy work to support the Project and Worksafe’s mission of safe and secure work.
+- Policy Advocacy: The attorney will engage in regulatory and legislative policy work to support Worksafe’s missions and goals.

 - Other duties as assigned.